Soft and delicious stuffed paratha (flatbread) perfect with a bowl of raita(yogurt) and green chutney.

 Over the years, I have changed this recipe a bit from my mom's.
-I used to feel that fresh crumbled paneer tasted a bit chalky in a paratha when used as it is.
+I felt that fresh crumbled paneer tasted a bit chalky in a paratha when used as it is.
 So now I saute the crumbled paneer with spices before mixing it with onions, chllies and cilantro.
 The result is a very flavorful filling which is fragrant and has a lot of texture.

 Keep a few things in mind when you are making these.